face-hh/griddycode/README.md

 - An option in the settings menu (`CTRL` + `,`) to change the font!
 - Making the cat jumping video in the settings menu fade in/out along the actual menu.
 Currently it ignores the transition
 - Heavy cleanup of `settings.gd`!
 - The file picker (`CTRL` + `O`) stores the position of the selected item even after entering/exiting a directory.
 However, if the directory's file size is lower than it, it will disappear until you move it up.
-This can be fixed by setting its selected item to the last item if it exceeds dirs.size()
+This can be fixed by setting its selected item to the last item if it exceeds dirs.size().
+This indirectly affects the zoom too when it goes from a high index to 1.

 Please note that creating a Pull Request to fix these features does *not* guarantee its merge.
 Please don't open a Pull Request unless you are confident you've done a good job.